Page Editor Overview

 Notifies you when changes are auto-saved.

-E. Close Editor
+E. Close Editing Session

 F. Add Empty Text Frame